abhijeet-134/Hotel-Webpage/README.md

 # Hotel-Webpage
-A responsive website built using HTML and CSS just for practice .
+A responsive hotel-webpage built using HTML and CSS just for practice .